 Students will acquire skills in research, writing and critical thinking through reading and written assignments, including term papers and essay exams.

 Students will acquire skills presenting their research to the class through an end-of-term presentation of their research papers.

 General method of instruction

 The course format will be lecture and discussion, with writing assignments, a research-based art project with a paper, and tests.

 Strong interest in art history and American art and culture required.
 BIS 209, Engaging Visual Art highly useful.

 Grading will be based on writing assignments, art projuects, quizzes and class participation.

 Textbook: American Art: A Cultural History, by David Bjelajac

-Class participation, written assignments, tests
+Class participation, written assignments, art project, tests